The syntax to define an optimal control problem

 Caveat

-Write either u(t)^2 or (u^2)(t), not u^2(t) since in Julia the latter is means u^(2t).
+Write either u(t)^2 or (u^2)(t), not u^2(t) since in Julia the latter means u^(2t).
 Moreover, in the case of equalities or of one-sided inequalities, the control and / or the state must belong to the left-hand side.
 The following will error:

 julia> @def begin